JiaheXu/pt7_tips/README.md

 after you enter the docker env, go to mmpug_ugv/src/mmpug_{env} you need and use catkin build for a normal build progress. in the docker env, we cannot use catkin clean cmd, we have to manually delete the previous compiling files.

+# run everything at once
+    mmpug launch --launch super_odom this cmd will run all the docker envs in mmpug, you can check each modules' status on a tmux terminal.

 # after you finish
     mmpug launch --stop
 please run this cmd to close all the docker envs, otherwise it will cause unexpected errors.

+# launch things on basestation
+just use the same command you launch in payloads.